How to Save Money and Stay Safe

 Whether your travel plans are for business or pleasure, there are a few things that can help make the trip more enjoyable and more affordable.
 This is part of our series on Your Next Best Years – Travel Tips.
 Please watch for more tips at a later date.

 There may be a good reason to accept the insurance coverage that the car rental agent offers.
-If you do not have an auto policy already or you are concerned about potential premium increases should you need to file a claim with your auto policy, then it may make sense.
-Another scenario where it may make sense to purchase or supplement your existing coverage is if you are using the rental car for business.
+Maybe you do not have an auto policy already.
+Or you are concerned about potential premium increases should you need to file a claim with your auto policy.
+These are examples where it may make sense to purchase or supplement your existing coverage.
+Another scenario is if you are using the rental car for business.
 Your employer or insurer should be able to advise you about your coverage.
 Rental companies will want you to have “loss of use” coverage, too.
 Loss of use means that the vehicle can not be rented while it is being repaired and therefore the company is losing revenue.

 In many cases, you will not need to purchase additional coverage.
 If you have personal car insurance with collision, comprehensive and liability, it most likely will cover your rental car.
 Also, if you use a credit card to pay for the rental car you may have primary or secondary collision damage and theft coverage.
 Before you rent, find out what your credit card and personal auto insurance offer, and then supplement what they don’t cover through the rental agency.